linusromland/ContinuumCI/README.md

 This will start the ContinuumCI server and all its dependencies.
 You can then access the user interface at http://localhost:8080.

+### Configure ContinuumCI with domain

+If you want to make ContinuumCI accessible from the internet, you can set this up in Web UI.

+1. Finish the setup process by following the first time setup instructions in the Web UI.

+2. Navigate to the Nginx configuration page that you can find in the sidebar.

+3. Add your domain name.

+4. Navigate to the domains page that you can find in the sidebar.

+5. Click the "Add domain" button.

+6. Choose your domain name, subdomain if you want to use one and select Project service as type.

+7. Select ContinuumCI as the project & service.

+8. Select "Prohibit external access" if you don't want to allow external access to your project and select "SSL" if you want to configure SSL for your domain.

+9. Click the "Add domain" button.

+10. Now you can access your project at your domain name.

 ## License

 ContinuumCI is open source and is released under the MIT license.
 You can find the full license text [here](LICENSE).